 Bride getting ready (approximately just under an hour needed):

 - I normally need about 30-45 minutes to get shots of the bride before she puts on her wedding dress.
 If possible, I like to take photos of all of her accessories prior to her getting ready as well.
 These include her shoes, jewelry, veil, perfume bottle, wedding invitation, and any other special things she plans on wearing.
 Then I can focus on the bride and bridesmaids putting on the finishing touches of their make-up and hair.
-Finally, my focus is getting photos of the bride as her mother or bridesmaids help her into her wedding dress and zip/button/tie the back of her dress.

 -

-Bridal party portraits (approximately 20-30 minutes):
+Bridal party portraits (approximately 20-30 minutes, depending on the size of your party):

 Formal family portraits (approximately 20-30 minutes):

-Ceremony (this varies; it can take anywhere from 20-50 minutes):
+Ceremony (this varies; it can take anywhere from 20-60 minutes):

 Reception/toasts/cake cutting/dancing/grand exit (1-2 hours):